Advocacy is more important than ever. AIC continues to partner with organizations such as the

 3. Take Part in an Advocacy Day

-If we want conservation to have a greater focus in arts advocacy, we need to be represented at these events.
+If we want conservation to have a greater role in arts advocacy, we need to be represented at these events.
+The following organizations have Advocacy Days you can participate in:

 For help on gathering materials and making your case, contact Ruth Seyler, Director of Advocacy, at email@example.com